-Cybersecurity Best Practices for Healthcare
+Cybersecurity Best Practices for Healthcare in 2023

 Another global “pandemic” businesses are experiencing is a tremendous uptick in cyberattacks and ransomware in particular.
-Cybercriminals are placing laser-focus on business and specific industries to capitalize on the increased turmoil facing businesses today.
+Cybercriminals are placing laser focus on business and specific industries to capitalize on the increased turmoil facing businesses today.
 Healthcare has remained a favorite target of attackers.
 What types of attacks have targeted healthcare and hospitals in particular?

 Unprecedented threats against healthcare